DMacMakes/dmacdocs/content/en/torrens/ise102/week5/index.md

 {{< imgcard hw_rand_range_output Link "hw_rand_code_gaps.png">}}{{< /imgcard >}}

 {{< alert title="That random code" color= "primary" >}}
 The approach you use to change your random from the default range `0`-`RAND_MAX` to the custom range `0`-`range_max` is up to you.
-Use either technique from the [randoms in a custom range](#randoms-in-a-custom-range) section above (modulus or percentage), whichever made more sense.
+Use either technique from the section above (By remainder or ratio), whichever made more sense.
 Or do it your own way.
 {{< /alert >}}